tendermint/tendermint/docs/tools/remote-signer-validation.md

 ### Step 3: Configure and run KMS
-KMS needs some configuration to tell it to use the softer signing module as well as the `signer.key` file we just generated.
+KMS needs some configuration to tell it to use the softer signing module as well as the `signing.key` file we just generated.
 Save the following to a file called `tmkms.toml`:

 ```toml